Sen. Edward Danner - Politician & Civil Rights Activist

 Danner stood on the floor of the Nebraska legislature and declared that two African American boys were detained after allegedly throwing ice at police cruisers.
 He said that the police refused to let the boys contact their parents, handcuffed them, beat them with Billy clubs, and called them racial slurs.

 Violations of civil rights like these were becoming a very familiar scene in Omaha and across the country.
 At the time, Danner was trying to amend a bill that would require the police to notify the parents of juveniles in custody and prevent police from abusing them while in custody.
-Poor communication between the police and the community had led to mistrust.
-Through this legislation, Danner tried to prevent future beating and killing of minors, as well as bridge communication between the government and the people.
+Poor communication between the police and the community led to mistrust.
+Through this legislation, Danner tried to prevent future beatings and killing of minors, as well as bridge communication between the government and the people.

 Danner fought for equality and fairness, especially in regard to law enforcement.
 Unfortunately, when analyzing the friction between the Black Lives Matter movement and the police, it appears little has changed over the last 50 years, as our country continues to struggle with civil rights.

 A scholarship, the NEOC, and the E.R.
-Danner/Kountz Park neighborhood association.
+Danner/Kountz Park Neighborhood Association.

-At the funeral, Nebraska Governor Norbert Tiemann summed up Danner’s importance to the state, saying, “His efforts have not only benefited the black Nebraskan, but have also served to make the white Nebraskan aware of the needs of his black brothers.”
+At the funeral, Nebraska Governor Norbert Tiemann summed up Danner’s importance to the state, saying, “His efforts have not only benefited the Black Nebraskan, but have also served to make the white Nebraskan aware of the needs of his Black brothers.”